Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

-You will see you get a warning.
+You will see a warning.
 This is simply saying that you are changing
 the coordinate reference system, not reprojecting the data.
 Epsg:27700 is the code for British National Grid.
 If we wanted to reproject the data into something